rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-enable-SSL-TLS-perfect-forward-secrecy/index.md

 ---
 permalink: how-to-enable-SSL-TLS-perfect-forward-secrecy/
 audit_date: '2021-05-24'
-title: 'How to enable SSL/TLS Perfect Forward Secrecy in Apache or Nginx'
+title: 'How to enable SSL/TLS perfect forward secrecy in Apache or Nginx'
 type: article
 created_date: '2021-04-24'
 created_by: Miguel Salgado